Riding to the summit of both Pikes Peak and Mount Evans in a single day is an achievable and satisfying challenge. Image © American Sport Touring.

 This interstitial part of the ride connects the two mountains having the highest paved roads in North America.
 Think of it as an interlude allowing time to reflect on the last ride to the summit and prepare for the next.

-Summit Mount Evans
+Summit Mount Blue Sky

 Summit of Mount Evans